-Another cheap-as-chips fitness tracker that comes with a solid AMOLED screen along with battery life of up to 20 days, Bluetooth, compatibility with iOS and Android plus the ability to fend off water.
+Another cheap-as-chips usual suspect you can find in lots of fitness tracker deals roundups, that comes with a solid AMOLED screen along with battery life of up to 20 days, Bluetooth, compatibility with iOS and Android plus the ability to fend off water.
 The device is reasonably good on the eyes, it’s very light and allows you to check your fitness levels using a variety of workout options.

 Garmin Vivofit 4